Arabic Language Program and Arabic Minor

 Arabic Minor Course Requirements

-SFS-Q students will have different trajectories through the minor depending upon their performance on the SFS-Q Arabic placement exam:
+GU-Q students will have different trajectories through the minor depending upon their performance on the GU-Q Arabic placement exam:

 - Example 1: If a student places in introductory Arabic I (either heritage or non-heritage), then the seven courses required for the Arabic minor will consist of the six sequential semesters of Arabic instructional coursework plus one post-advanced Arabic course and Arabic language proficiency.